Español English

 They are deciduous climbing plants that reach 20 meters (65.6 feet) in height.
 The leaves are alternately arranged, dark green, and webbed in shape; the branches have tendrils with suction cups for climbing.
 They have small greenish flowers that are not decorative; they bloom in early summer.
 The most interesting thing is the red color that the leaves begin to acquire at the end of summer.
 They produce round bluish fruits.

-They are used to cover facades, walls and pergolas because the tendrils do not damage the walls.
-They are ideal for areas of the garden facing east or north.
+Boston ivy is used to cover facades, walls and pergolas because the tendrils do not damage the walls.
+It's ideal for areas of the garden facing east or north.
 Young plants need supports for climbing.

-The Parthenocissus tricuspidata grows in sun, semi-shade and shade exposures.
-Resist the heat of the Mediterranean summer and the cold down to -15 ºC (5 ºF).
+Parthenocissus tricuspidata grows in sun, semi-shade and shade exposures.
+Resists the heat of the Mediterranean summer and the cold down to -15 ºC (5 ºF).

 Water abundantly in summer (without flooding) and reduce watering the rest of the year.
 It's important that the substrate is always slightly damp; they do not withstand drought.